JaredChew/UBGD_Graphics_Ass3/README.md

 Audio Visualiser through geometries

 I'm in no way creative.
 I'm in no way good at math.
-So this is the product of how far I can push both aspect in the cope of a audio visualiser.
+So this is the product of how far I can push both aspect in the scope of a audio visualiser.